 Yup.
 It was a ton of work, it had to be done fast, and expectations were high.
 But over at ECHO, that’s how we like to roll.

 RESULTS: Market reach is higher than it’s ever been

-Overall market reach (audiences across social channels) is now higher than it’s ever been, up by 20% since January 2017, with LinkedIn, the key social channel for CPA Canada, leading the way with 24% growth.
+CPA Canada’s overall market reach (audiences across social channels) is now higher than it’s ever been, up by a full 100% since January 2017, with 75% growth among LinkedIn and Facebook followers, respectively.
 Monthly engagement has also grown on key channels, especially LinkedIn (+49%).
 Perhaps most importantly, we’re also working with internal CPA Canada teams and individuals to ensure that we’re telling the right kinds of stories, scoring recent massive hits with content that celebrated the history of accounting in Canada and highlighting stand-out representatives of the profession.
 We’re also finding ways to repurpose volumes of content that have been produced in the past by CPA experts, showing that quality evergreen content can be just as important as new content to provide useful, engaging information–and to efficiently fill out a monthly calendar.

 One more cool thing

 After delivering our social strategy for CPA Canada, senior leaders engaged us for two additional strategy projects, rewarding us with their trust.